Even when it seems like incarceration is inevitable, a savvy defense lawyer can usually find a reasonable alternative for the judge to consider.

-I was inspired to post this blog by the multitude of telephone calls I receive from various people facing jail time as a result of felony and misdemeanor charges and convictions in Oakland County, Wayne County, Macomb County and throughout Southeastern Michigan.
-Although I cannot take everyone’s case, I am asked frequently, “Should I be going to jail for this offense?
+The criminal defense lawyers with LEWIS & DICKSTEIN, P.L.L.C. receive calls every day from people who are facing jail time as a result of felony and misdemeanor charges.
+Although we receive calls from individuals throughout Southeastern Michigan, most of our cases are handled in Oakland County, Wayne County, Macomb County, Washtenaw County, and Livingston County.
+Although we cannot take everyone’s case, we are asked frequently, “Should I be going to jail for this offense?
 Are there any alternatives to jail that my lawyer should be exploring?
 Will I have to do time?”
-I wish these answers were easy and I could just take every case and help everyone who is being railroaded in the various Circuit and District Court but that is not possible.

 Controversy surrounds the use of incarceration as a significant response to crime.
-It is an expensive approach that in too many cases has underperformed on reliable measures of effectiveness.
-Sometimes, those returned to the community are “worse off” after a period of confinement than when they entered.
+It is an expensive approach that, in too many cases, has not proven to be a strong deterrent or an impetus for rehabilitation.
+Sometimes, individuals released from jail and returned to the community are “worse off” after a period of confinement than when they entered.
 For county jails, the problem of cost and recidivism are exacerbated by budgetary constraints and various state mandates.
-Due to the inability of incarceration to satisfy long-term criminal justice objectives and the very high expenditures associated with the sanction, policymakers at various levels of government have sought to identify appropriate alternatives that are better able to address the crime problem in a more cost-effective manner.
+Due to the inability of incarceration to satisfy long-term criminal justice objectives and the very high expenditures associated with the sanction, policymakers at various levels of government have sought to identify appropriate alternatives that are better able to address crime and punishment.

 Alternatives to jail that can be discussed with your attorney are as follows:

 - Virtual Work Release